vimeo/psalm/docs/contributing/philosophy.md

 ### Comparison to other languages & tools

 Many languages have typecheckers/compilers written in the same language.
 Popular examples include Go, Rust, and TypeScript.
 Python is a special case where the semi-official typechecker [MyPy](https://github.com/python/mypy), written in Python, can also [compile to a C Python extension](https://github.com/python/mypy/blame/master/mypyc/README.md#L6-L10), which runs 4x faster than the interpreted equivalent.

-Some interpreted languages have unofficial typecheckers written in faster compiled languages.
+Some interpreted languages have unofficial open-source typecheckers written in faster compiled languages.
 In all cases a single mid-to-large company is behind each effort, with a small number of contributors not employed by that company:

 - PHP
     - [NoVerify](https://github.com/VKCOM/noverify) – written in Go.
 Runs much faster than Psalm (but does not support many modern PHP features)
-    - PhpStorm – closed-source tool written in Java
 - Ruby
     - [Sorbet](https://sorbet.org/) - written in C
 - Python